samkrishna/RegexKitX/README.md

 My concern is that no amount of work-arounds or modifications to all the low-level magic will save *RKL4* from being unbuildable in the near-future.
 So rather than wait for that to happen or repeatedly deal directly with the awkwardness of `NSRegularExpression`, I'm choosing to do this.

+I've also added documentation that is option-click-able for all the RKL5 category methods.

 A few caveats:

 1. `RKLRegexEnumerationOptions` is deprecated.